Bauchi prison break: Aftermath

-The state governor, Isa Yuguda, announced on 8 September 2010 that members of Boko Haram should leave the state or will be flushed out forcefully.
-The government's response to Boko Haram activity has relied heavily on military and police resources.
+State Governor Isa Yuguda announced on 8 September 2010 that members of Boko Haram should leave the state or will be flushed out forcefully.
+The government's response to Boko Haram activity relied heavily on military and police resources.
 The city temporarily added military checkpoints on major roads.
-According to the state police commissioner, Danlami Yar'Adua, eleven suspected members of Boko Haram were arrested during this campaign.
+According to the state police commissioner, Danlami Yar'Adua, 11 suspected members of Boko Haram were arrested during this campaign.
 The Nigerian government also pledged to tighten security at other prisons, especially those thought to be vulnerable to attack.
-The minister for the interior, Emmanuel Iheanacho, stated that the "[Nigerian people's] safety and security remains paramount to us."
+Minister for the Interior Emmanuel Iheanacho stated the "[Nigerian people's] safety and security remains paramount to us."

-Since the attack on the prison in 2010, Boko Haram has also launched attacks on a police station and army barracks in Bauchi.
+Boko Haram launched attacks on a police station and army barracks in Bauchi.
 In 2012, the group carried out a suicide bombing at a church in Bauchi.
 The prison break in Bauchi is not the only such attack coordinated by Boko Haram.
 The 2014 Kogi Prison break, which released 119 inmates, was attributed to the group as well.
 Boko Haram later escalated its presence in the Lake Chad Basin, which countries in the region including Nigeria and Chad have addressed with the Multinational Joint Force.